-(a) For the purposes of this title, unless the context otherwise clearly requires:
+(a) As used in this title, unless the context otherwise clearly requires:

 (2) "Electorate" means the qualified voters in a school district voting at a properly warned school district meeting.

-(3) "Elementary education" means a program of public school education adapted to the needs of pupils in kindergarten and the first six grades.
+(3) "Elementary education" means a program of public school education adapted to the needs of students in kindergarten and the first six grades.

-(5) "Secondary education or high school education" means a program of public school education of six years adapted to the needs of pupils who have completed their elementary education.
+(5) "Secondary education or high school education" means a program of public school education of six years adapted to the needs of students who have completed their elementary education.

-(6) "Kindergarten" means an educational program for children of one year adapted to the needs of pupils who will attend first grade the following year.
+(6) "Kindergarten" means an educational program for children of one year adapted to the needs of students who will attend first grade the following year.

 (9) "School board" means the board of school directors elected to manage the schools of a school district, the prudential committee of an incorporated school district, the supervisory union board of directors, and the supervisors of unorganized towns and gores.